With a quick glance over a food label, you may think there is a misprint. What is insulin doing in my food?

-Now you know why we are so excited to feature this functional ingredient in gluten free Chocolate Bliss Cake.
-It adds sweet taste and a creamy texture, while boosting your health so many ways.
+Now you know why we are so excited to feature this functional ingredient in our Classic Frosting Starter and all of our Ice Cream Starters.
+It adds a sweet taste and a creamy texture, while boosting your health in so many ways.

 In your digestive tract are billions of beneficial bacteria, called probiotics.
 These good-for-you germs aid digestion and are your first line of defense against “bad” bacteria and viruses that can cause infection and disease.

 To keep these friendly flora happy and well-fed, give them their favorite food – PREBIOTICS!
 Along with including prebiotic-rich foods like onions, jicama and garlic in your diet, and enjoying lacto-fermented foods like real sauerkraut and kimchi, enjoy the sweetest way to help your flora flourish: Any of our grain-free cakes frosted with our Classic Frosting Starter and a serving of one of our Ice Creams.

 Who knew that boosting digestive wellness could be so delicious?

 - Brennan, C – Dietary fibre, glycaemic response, and diabetes.
 Molecular Nutr.
 Food Res, 2005.
 560 – 570.

 - Gibson, G:Dietary Modulation of the Human Gut Microflora Using the Prebiotics Oligofructose and Inulin Journal of Nutrition.
 1999;129:1438S-1441S